SXSW 2021 review: ‘Alone Together’ shines a light on Charli XCX’s creative process

 The strongest aspects of the film are the captured moments of DIY style album writing, with Charli taking a hands on approach after having felt stilted and unsatisfied with her career.
 Alone Together works to show the behind the scenes pieces from writing song lyrics with the aid of fans or going through multiple takes to create the layered effect in “anthems.”
 Everything from the music video shoots of singles “claws” and “enemy” to the retro styled album cover has her distinct personality stamped all over it, and while due to her own broadcasting during the creation which inspired fan contributions we aren’t left totally surprised by this, as fans it’s yet another way of lowering the barrier between fan and artist.

-The problem is that we required more of the creation of the album, especially one that borne in such a genuinely unique way where so much of it was telecasted to fans to begin with.
+The problem is that we required more of the creation of the album.
 It’s understandable that the direction of the film tried to tell as great a story it could, especially within the parameters of COVID, and the documentary makes sure to highlight that throughout all of this mental health is struggling.
-To greater effect, they take stories from young fans – many of whom are LGBTQ+ – who have used either Charli’s music as a means of escape and how many of them are either cut off from the outlets that gave them access to self-expression or in lockdown with family who hasn’t been entirely accepting of their sexual identity.
+To greater effect, they take stories from young fans—many of whom are LGBTQ+—who have used either Charli’s music as a means of escape and how many of them are either cut off from the outlets that gave them access to self-expression or in lockdown with family who hasn’t been entirely accepting of their sexual identity.
 While at times awkwardly edited and a little too jarringly separate from the goings-ons of the recording, it does champion the idea of music as being a communal means of escape and something that, while not totally lost, has become increasingly diminished as live shows are no longer reliable as realistic options.

 It is that idea which the narrative seems to want to lean into but never committed to fully.
 Yes it’s about being a creative type in lockdown and a pop-star on the rise reestablishing herself presented alongside raw and honest portraits of people who are struggling with mental illness in a time that feeds into it.
 But more than anything else it leans into its namesake, that while we’re all isolated and even though we can’t congregate like we once did, we still have music as a binding link that we can share and experience together.
 Alone Together doesn’t exactly stick the landing on this message but it’s one that is potent enough to carry us through.
 In Almost Famous, when talking about her friends dealing with hard times, Penny Lane says that whenever someone is lonely they can “go to the record store and visit your friends.”
 We may not all be swarming public places but that sentiment will keep living on – throughout it all, we at least have music to keep us above water.